 It is possible that the Zika virus could be passed from a mother already infected with the Zika virus to the fetus during pregnancy.
 Perinatal transmission has been reported with other vector-borne viruses such as dengue and chikungunya.
-Studies are now being conducted on possible perinatal transmission of the virus and its possible effects on the fetus.
+Studies are now being conducted on the possible perinatal transmission of the virus and its possible effects on the fetus.

-ZIKV can be transmitted through blood but this is an infrequent mechanism.
+ZIKV can be transmitted through blood, but this is an infrequent mechanism.
 Zika virus RNA has been identified in asymptomatic blood donors during an ongoing outbreak.
 Standard precautions that are already in place for ensuring safe blood donations and transfusions should be followed.

 Given the increase in congenital anomalies, Guillain-Barré syndrome (GBS), and other neurological and autoimmune syndromes in areas where the Zika virus is circulating, the PAHO and WHO recommends its Member States:

-GBS occurs when an individual's immune system attacks itself particularly affecting the cells of the nervous system.
+GBS occurs when an individual's immune system attacks itself, particularly affecting the cells of the nervous system.
 This process can be initiated by infection with various viruses or bacteria.
 The main symptoms include muscular weakness and tingling (paresthesia) in the arms and legs.
 Severe complications can occur if the respiratory muscles are affected.
 The most seriously ill individuals need care in intensive care units.

 The French Polynesian Health Authorities hypothesize that Zika virus infection may be associated with these abnormalities if mothers are infected during the first or second trimester of pregnancy.

-While in the Region of the Americas such syndromes have not yet been reported, health services and practitioners should be alert to their possible occurrence to properly prepare health facilities for rapid detection and appropriate treatment of cases.
+While in the Region of the Americas, such syndromes have not yet been reported, health services and practitioners should be alert to their possible occurrence to properly prepare health facilities for rapid detection and appropriate treatment of cases.